 Just as technology has infused its way into everything we do, from how we book hotels to how we watch movies, so has the adoption of cloud computing.
-According to an IDG study, 92% of organizations’ IT environment is partly in the cloud.
-Estimates around cloud adoption project that this number will only continue to rise.
+According to an IDG study, 92% of organizations’ IT environment is partly in the cloud, and this number will continue to rise.
 Why?
 The multitude of benefits in the cloud is hard to ignore.
 From faster and more efficient innovation, better agility to unmatched ease of deployment and agility.
-Cloud computing is here to stay, and it will only grow from here.

-Once businesses are in the cloud, they are tasked with managing their cloud spend.
-Cloud spend can fluctuate depending on how it’s used, and without proper management and optimization, cloud spend can reach staggering heights.
+Once businesses are in the cloud, they are then tasked with managing their cloud spend.
+Cloud spend can fluctuate depending on use, and without proper management and optimization, cloud spend can reach staggering heights.
 According to the FinOps Foundation’s recent survey of cloud adoption and use, the amount of money spent on cloud services is around $30 billion and promises to continue snowballing.

 Here are the most important takeaways from our webinar.
 Watch the full video for more.

 Why Taking Action is Hard

 The FinOps Foundation's State of FinOps Report highlighted a problem that most of us in the cloud solutions business is keenly aware of.
 The most difficult challenge when adopting FinOps practices is getting engineers to take action.